Rakesh2312/React-ToDo-Task/README.md

 ## React Task App.

-A complete task application with all features.
+A complete task application using React.

 ## Project Description

-In the project, we will be creating a Complete Todo Application.
+In the project, we will be creating a Complete Task Application.
 We will do all the CRUD operations.
 We will use `React.js` and to manage our states, we will use `Redux`.

 ## Requirements